ElektraInitiative/libelektra/doc/api_review/core/keyGetBinary.md

 ## Summary

-"Clear" binary array on error, to mirror behaviour from string?
+"Clear" binary array on error, to mirror behavior from string?
 What to fill it with, though?
 Zeroes?

 ## Other Issues discovered (unrelated to function)